Contents

 In November 2021, MDE issued new MS4 permits to Baltimore City and Baltimore County.
 However, these permits fail to acknowledge greater precipitation volumes from climate change, continue to allow best management practices that do not result in improvements to local water quality, and will directly impact the ability of Maryland to meet its Blueprint goals.

 As a result, in December 2021, we filed petitions in the Circuit Court for Baltimore City and the Circuit Court for Baltimore County seeking review of these MS4 permits on behalf of Blue Water Baltimore, CBF, and our members, along with specific members whose properties are directly impacted by flooding and overflows of polluted stormwater.
 Both the City and County filed Motions to Dismiss our cases claiming that CBF and our members lacked standing (or an injury in fact) to bring the claim.
 After hearings were held in both cases, the City and County’s Motions to Dismiss were denied.
-A hearing on the merits was held in Baltimore City on August 18th and the court affirmed the MS4 permit issued to the City, denying our request for the MS4 permit to be remanded back to MDE for further consideration.
-CBF appealed this decision to the Maryland Court of Special Appeals on September 15th.
-A hearing on the merits is scheduled in Baltimore County on November 21.
+Hearings on the merits were held in the respective Circuit Courts for Baltimore City and Baltimore County and both courts affirmed the MS4 permits issued by MDE and denied our request for the permits to be remanded back to MDE for further consideration.

 HYDROPOWER